Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation

 A basic problem in auditory perception is that sounds are superimposed, creating a notoriously difficult inverse problem: in a single-channel recording there are more unknown variables in the source samples than there are known variables in their mixture.
 In recent years, great strides have been made in source separation using supervised deep learning, raising the bar in performance on tasks such as separation of speech from non-speech \cite{huang2014deep, weninger2015speech}, separation of speech from speech \cite{hershey2016deep,isik2016single,yu2017permutation}, and separating arbitrary sounds from each other regardless of their class (universal sound separation) \cite{kavalerov2019universal, tzinis2020improving}.

 Supervised separation uses isolated source waveforms as ground-truth output targets, synthetically mixing them to create training inputs.
 This is necessary because it is not feasible to record isolated sources in the same environment as their natural acoustic mixtures.
 As a result, supervised training only works well when the synthetic mixtures match the domain in which the system is intended to perform.
 For universal separation, with an open domain of sound types, it is difficult to match realistic source and mixture characteristics.
-Databases of isolated sources do not exist for all classes that may be of interest, and realistic patterns of source activity and acoustic conditions, such as reverberation, are unknown and difficult to infer.
+Databases of isolated sources do not exist for all classes that may be of interest, and realistic patterns of source activity and acoustic conditions are unknown and difficult to infer.
 However, copious mixture data are available: arguably the vast majority of audio data in existence are unlabeled acoustic mixtures.